enukeWebDev/MERN_E-Commerce/README.md

 - render detailed information for each product - complete
 - create spinner loading and message box feature - complete
 - build the add to cart functionality (using Context) - complete
-- will improve the functionality or logic of the add to cart feauture -
+- will improve the functionality of the add to cart feauture - complete
+- create shopping cart to show products added to cart -